sensordeck/atlas-docs/docs/hardware-architecture.md

 Atlas Fusion V2 supports multiple sensor integration models to balance plug-and-play usability, ecosystem scalability, and OEM customization.

+Note: "Plug-and-play" refers to integration simplicity, not timing determinism.
+The level of timing control depends on sensor hardware capabilities.

 ---

-### 1. Certified Sensor Group (Descriptor-Based Integration)
+### 1. Descriptor-Based Integration (Certified Sensor Model)

-This category includes sensors that integrate with Atlas using **standard interface descriptors** without requiring Atlas-owned drivers or firmware.
+This category includes sensors that integrate with Atlas using standard interfaces and descriptor-based integration models, without requiring Atlas-owned drivers or firmware.

 Atlas does not take ownership of sensor-side software.
-Instead, integration relies on:
+Integration relies on:

-- standard USB (UVC), CDC, or protocol-compliant interfaces
+• standard interfaces (USB UVC, CDC, UART, etc.)
-- sensor vendor compliance with interface specifications
+• sensor vendor compliance with interface specifications
-- ecosystem partnership and certification

-**Key characteristics**
+• optional validation through Atlas testing

+Key characteristics

-- no custom driver or firmware required from Atlas
+• no custom driver or firmware required from Atlas
-- plug-and-play compatibility at the system level
+• plug-and-play at the system integration level
-- vendor-driven compliance and validation
-- scalable ecosystem expansion through certification

-**Typical examples**
+• scalable without ongoing maintenance burden
+• timing behavior depends on sensor capabilities (not enforced by Atlas)

+Typical examples

-- USB UVC cameras
+• USB UVC cameras
-- USB LiDAR devices
+• USB LiDAR devices
-- standard-compliant USB or serial sensors
+• standard-compliant USB or serial sensors

 ---

-### 2. Pre-Built Driver / Firmware Plug-and-Play Sensors
+### 2. Pre-Validated Sensor Integrations (Reference Implementations)

-This category includes commonly used sensors that Atlas supports with **pre-integrated firmware, drivers, or reference implementations**.
+This category includes a small set of commonly used sensors that Atlas supports with pre-validated reference implementations.

-These integrations are maintained to accelerate development for widely adopted sensor types.
+These are provided to accelerate evaluation and early-stage development.

-**Key characteristics**
+Key characteristics

-- ready-to-use integration with minimal setup
+• ready-to-use integration with minimal setup
-- reference firmware or driver support available
-- optimized for common robotics use cases

-**Typical examples**
+• reference firmware, configuration, or examples provided
+• maintained as part of Atlas validation scope (limited set)
+• plug-and-play experience, but timing determinism depends on sensor type

+Typical examples

-- IMU sensors
+• IMU sensors (UART / SPI / I2C)
-- GNSS modules
+• GNSS modules with PPS support
-- commonly used serial or I2C-based sensors
+• selected reference sensors from the Atlas evaluation kit

 ---

 ### 3. White-Label OEM Integration Sensors

-This category covers sensors integrated through **custom OEM or white-label designs** based on the Atlas hardware architecture.
+This category covers sensors integrated through custom OEM or white-label designs based on the Atlas hardware architecture.

-OEM teams can extend Atlas to support additional sensors by modifying hardware, interfaces, or firmware as needed.
+OEM teams extend Atlas to support additional sensors through hardware and software adaptation.

-**Key characteristics**
+Key characteristics

-- full flexibility for custom sensor integration
+• full flexibility for production system integration
-- hardware and firmware co-design possible
+• hardware and firmware co-design supported
-- tailored to specific deployment requirements
+• timing behavior can be optimized based on sensor capabilities
+• required for proprietary or non-standard interfaces

-**Typical customization areas**
+Typical customization areas

-- interface adaptation (SPI, I2C, UART, proprietary links)
+• interface adaptation (SPI, I2C, UART, proprietary links)
-- power requirements and control logic
+• power requirements and control logic
-- timing synchronization behavior
+• timing synchronization behavior
-- connector types and mechanical integration
+• connector types and mechanical integration

 ---

 ## Integration Model Summary

-Atlas supports a layered sensor integration strategy:
+Atlas follows a layered integration strategy:

-- **Certified sensors** for scalable, plug-and-play ecosystem growth
-- **Pre-built integrations** for rapid development with common devices
-- **OEM customization** for production-specific requirements
+• Descriptor-based integration for scalable, low-friction adoption
+• Pre-validated sensors for fast evaluation and prototyping
+• OEM customization for production deployment

-This approach enables Atlas to function as both:
+This allows Atlas to function as:

-- an open integration platform
+• a flexible integration platform
+• a deterministic timing infrastructure layer
-- and a production-ready hardware foundation for robotics systems
+• a production-ready hardware foundation for robotics systems

 ---